-These values are taught explicitly through Personal, Social, Health and Emotional (Well being), and Religious Education (RE).
+These values are taught explicitly through the Personal, Social, Health and Emotional curriculum, wellbeing discussions and lessons, and Religious Education (RE).
 We also teach the British Values through planning and delivering a broad and balanced curriculum.

 The school takes opportunities to actively promote British Values through our daily assemblies and whole school systems and structures such as electing and running a successful School Council.
 We also actively promote the British values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.
 Actively promoting British Values also means challenging pupils, staff or parents expressing opinions contrary to fundamental British Values, including 'extremist' views.